 Andrew earned his AB in Economics from Washington University in St. Louis, where he graduated with College Honors and spent three years in the lab of Dr. David Holtzman studying the mechanisms of Alzheimer’s disease pathogenesis.

-Alex Rosen focuses on healthcare investments in Venrock’s New York office.
+Alex Rosen focuses on biotechnology and pharmaceutical investments in Venrock’s New York office.
 Prior to joining Venrock, Alex earned an MD from the University of Pennsylvania School of Medicine, where he was elected to the Alpha Omega Alpha Honor Medical Society and the Gold Humanism Honor Society.
 He also earned an MBA in Health Care Management from the Wharton School, where he graduated with Honors and received a Kaiser Fellowship.
 He has published several articles in research journals and received Penn Med’s James B. Couch Prize for achievements in the dual disciplines of medicine and business.

 In addition to his clinical training, Alex did internships at McKinsey & Company and in business development at Regeneron Pharmaceuticals, Inc.